 Mathematics reflects the order and unity in God's universe and deals with truth; therefore, it plays an integral role in the Catholic school.
 Mathematics also contributes to the development of the whole person by enriching the student's life and providing a functional tool for daily living.
 Major topics in each grade level include:

 - Kindergarten: math readiness (counting, one-to-one correspondence, recognition, and writing of numerals)

+- 1st/2nd: addition/subtraction

 - 3rd: multiplication

 - 4th: division

-- 5th: fractions
+• 5th: fractions